Getting the Flu Shot During Cancer Treatment

 When to get your flu shot during treatment

 Chemotherapy: If you are currently receiving chemotherapy, the best time to get the flu vaccine is 48 hours before or after treatment when your blood counts are still near the normal range.
 If you have finished chemotherapy, have the flu shot 3 to 4 weeks after chemotherapy is over.
 If you have not started treatment yet, you can get the flu shot before you begin.

-Radiation therapy: If you are having radiation therapy, you may have your flu shot at any time during your treatment.
-Flu shots will not affect your treatments.
+Radiation therapy: If you are receiving radiation therapy, you may get the flu shot at any time during your treatment, as they do not affect your treatments.